 These horns are much bigger than you might think, which A) is surprising, and B) makes you really have to think about where you’ll fit them – 4.25” each horn.
 There’s two in the kit to give a high and low tone – 500Hz & 300Hz, rated at 118dB.
 Added to the size complication (for fitment) is that the horns are directional, so they really need to be facing forward for maximum effect.

 They have a fancy bright red protective grill on them, which considering most people won’t be able to see them seems a bit superfluous.
 But, on the off chance that they’re mounted somewhere noticeable, people really will notice them.

 The noise itself is still like a regular high pitched ‘beep’ noise rather than anything else, it’s not a pleasant noise, but I guess that’s half the fun… being able to really blast someone with something that hurts your ears!

 The HELLA horn kit comes with 2 x horns, 1 x 12v relay, 2 x mounting brackets and detailed installation instructions.

 A 12v horn for use on pretty much any vehicle, including bikes.
 It’s pretty small but packs a powerful punch – the manufacturers say it has a rating of 150dB, which is about the same as a jet take-off at 25 meters… WHAT’S THAT YOU SAY?

 It uses two harmonized tones for that perfectly annoying pitch, and every horn is tested in the factory before being shipped, so you’re guaranteed to not have a problem with it on delivery.

 It comes with great install details, a 12V relay, and of course, the horn itself.

-This is a patented one piece design that uses no hoses or external parts – it’s all built in to the horn, which helps to make it an easy install.
-Wolo say that it’s twice as loud as anything that’s standard fitment on regular cars.
+This is a patented one-piece design that uses no hoses or external parts – it’s all built into the horn, which helps to make it an easy install.
+Wolo says that it’s twice as loud as anything that’s standard fitment on regular cars.

-It’s another dual tone horn, but unfortunately there’s no specifics.
+It’s another dual-tone horn, but unfortunately, there are no specifics.
 I don’t know the decibel level or the frequency of the tones.